Saturday, February 24, 2024

 When I started my Writers tag for discussion of how often Writers don't get enough credit and/or blame and Directors get too much, I always intended for it to eventually talk about more then just Anime but Anime was already becoming the main focus of this blog.

 The YouTube Channel CinemaSix has some good videos on the forgotten Co-Writer of Quentin Tarantino's early films, principally Pulp Fiction.
 Tarantino of course is legitimately a director whos' also a writer being a credited writer even on films he didn't direct.
-I feel however feel like most of the time the Director is only also given a writing credit because of the way he changed the script on set, meaning they didn't Write anything so much as ignore what was written.
+I however feel like most of the time the Director is only also given a writing credit because of the way he changed the script on set, meaning they didn't Write anything so much as ignore what was written.
 Other times the basic idea of the film may come from the director but they still needed a professional writer to actually make a script they can start shooting.

 I specified Screenwriter in the title of this post because obviously when a film is an adaptation it's not at all uncommon to suggest it's enjoyable in-spite of the director rather then because of them.
 Or even when not hating on the director everyone knows Mario Puzo wrote much of what makes The Godfather so quotable.